 You can save yourself some time and money by having the following items done before we arrive to conduct your Truth-in-Housing inspection.

-1. Make sure you have a working smoke detector on each level of the home, including the basement.
+Make sure you have a working smoke detector on each level of the home, including the basement.
 These can be cheap, battery-powered detectors which often cost $5 or less.
 The best place to locate them is on the ceiling, just make sure you keep them at least about a foot away from any walls.
-For more information, see the video below!
+For more information, see the video below.

-3. Look for a jumper cable attached to the water piping near the water meter.
+Look for a jumper cable attached to the water piping near the water meter.
 This heavy duty wire should be attached to the pipes on either side of the water meter and “jump” across the meter.
 This is an important electrical safety device which is often missing from older homes.

-4. Make sure there are no electrical outlets or switches that are missing covers and have bare wires exposed.
+Make sure there are no electrical outlets or switches that are missing covers or have bare wires exposed.
 These wires should be protected, and the covers re-installed.

-6. Lightweight flexible gas lines.
-Some clothes dryers or stoves may have lightweight flexible connectors behind them.
-The type that must be replaced are typically a dull brass color, as shown below, and really do have very thin walls.
-These can get kinked and leak fairly easily.
+Some clothes dryers or stoves may have lightweight, flexible gas line connectors behind them.
+The type that must be replaced are typically a dull yellow color, as shown below.
+This type has very thin walls and can get kinked and leak fairly easily.
 These need to be replaced with new stainless steel lines, soft copper or rigid steel piping.

 |Proper Gas line||Improper Uncoated Brass Gas Line|